Vodafone India: You Broadband

-YOU Broadband (formerly YOU Telecom and originally Iqara Telecom) is an Indian telecommunications company founded by British Gas and, since 2017, owned by Vodafone India, which offers fixed-line broadband (FTTH) and voice services (VoIP) in indian major cities which includes Ahmedabad, Aurangabad, Bengaluru, Chennai, Gurugram, Hyderabad, Kakinada, Mumbai, Nagpur, Nashik, Navi Mumbai, Navsari, Powai, Pune, Rajkot, Surat, Thane, Vadodara, Valsad, Vapi, Vijayawada and Visakhapatnam.
+You Broadband (formerly YOU Telecom and originally Iqara Telecom) is an Indian telecommunications company founded by British Gas and, since 2017, owned by Vodafone India, which offers fixed-line broadband (FTTH) and voice services (VoIP) in indian major cities which includes Ahmedabad, Aurangabad, Bengaluru, Chennai, Gurugram, Hyderabad, Kakinada, Mumbai, Nagpur, Nashik, Navi Mumbai, Navsari, Powai, Pune, Rajkot, Surat, Thane, Vadodara, Valsad, Vapi, Vijayawada and Visakhapatnam.

 Mobile network

-Since 2011, Vodafone launched 3G network using 900 MHz and 2100 MHz.
+Since 2011, Vodafone launched 3G network using 900MHz and 2100MHz.
 The first city to receive 3G service was Lucknow in Uttar Pradesh.

 M-Pesa, was launched in India as a close partnership with HDFC Bank in November 2011.

 On 28 June 2012, Vodafone launched a new international roaming package under which the users shall have not to pay multiple rentals in the countries they are visiting.

 On 19 May 2015, TRAI announced that Vodafone had been awarded spectrum in 9 circles for 3G coverage, bidding around ₹ 11617.86 million (the second highest amount in the auctions) for the spectrum.

 On 8 December 2015, Vodafone announced the roll out of its 4G coverage in India on 1.8 GHz and 2.1 GHz bands starting from Kochi.
 The service became available to customers in India nationally in 2017, with plans for further expansion.
 Vodafone now starts 2100Mhz and 2500 MHz for 4G by which customers will get superior 4G speed than previous.